Last Updated on June 15, 2023 by Grow with Bovees

 Soil mites are scavengers that usually make their home in potting soil of potted plants, compost heaps or in a compost bin.
 They love compost because they are attracted to organic, rotting matter such as leaves, moss, wood, peat moss etc. They are most commonly found in wooded areas.

 In general, soil mites are not harmful and are actually considered to be beneficial to the soil as they are a big part of the decomposition process and scavenge on tiny dead insects and fungi.
-However, they can be a nuisance and are not a pleasant sight to see in your garden or house plants.
+However, they can be a nuisance and are not a pleasant sight to see in your garden soil or house plants.

 While there is no evidence of soil mites attacking or biting humans, these critters may carry parasites such as the eggs of tapeworms, which can be dangerous and a health hazard to humans.
 This may lead to you wanting to kill soil mites.

 Nevertheless, if you are concerned about these pests being a threat to your health, then it’s better to be safe and get rid of soil mites when you notice an infestation in your plant container or compost bins.

 Remove Decaying Organic Matter & Old Potting Soil From Container Plants

 Soil mites thrive on decaying matter and so, checking the soil and removing dead leaves on top of the soil, and any decaying material from the soil is the first step to getting rid of soil mites.

 Remove the top portion of the soil and replace it with fresh, top-quality soil.
 Check the soil you have removed from the pot and remove anything that may serve as food for the mites.

 Re-Pot the Plants In Healthy Soil

 Once you have removed the old soil and checked the pot, you can re-pot the plants with new soil.
 Remove the dead or yellowing leaves immediately as they fall because they may provide a new home for the soil mites.